+Country Information: The capital of Tunisia is Tunis and the official language is Arabic.
+Many Tunisians learn to speak French fluently as well.
+About 12 million people live here and the main religion is Islam.
 In the capital, Tunis, travelers can walk around the Medina to get a taste of the culture, restaurants, and old shops.
 Stay alert, as some people may approach tourists pretending to be friendly but actually will want to show travelers around in exchange for money at the end.

 When flying into Tunis, the capital of Tunisia, one cannot help but notice the stark visual difference to this city of 2 million inhabitants.
 It is painted white, and I mean the entire city is white!
 An interesting combination of European in Moorish architecture awaits.

 Tunisia grows a lot of wheat, and it is very proud to be the fourth largest producer of all of oil in the world!
 With 86 million olive trees (did you know olive trees only produce olives every two years – who knew?) … There’s plenty of shade to be found with all of these trees.
 Tunisian’s are known to be excellent fisherman, and do so on 900 miles of shoreline.
 And with consuming fish and olive oil Tunisians have The highest life expectancy in all of Africa.
 Speaking of, this is also a young country with 45% of the population under the age of 20.